SubodhShil/Software-Development/Web Development MERN Stack/Backend Node JS/README.md

     app.use(express.urlencoded({ extended: true }));
     ```

 4. Static files are the non-credential files rendered directly to the client's browser that don't required any server-side processing.
 These files are typically the frontend related files (like HTML, CSS, JS, Images, etc).
-Direct access, no authentication or restriction.
+Direct access, authentication or restriction are not required.
 To use static file add the following code:

     ```cpp
     app.use(express.static("public"));